GMAT: Stanford Graduate School of Business discloses above the mean of GMAT 737, this is not the median GMAT score.

 In fact, the startup mindset has become so dominant at the school that the dean of its MBA program now believes Stanford should try to somewhat discourage it.
-“From our standpoint, we don’t need to sell entrepreneurship here because we get it for free,” says Madhav Rajan, senior associate dean for academic affairs.
+“From our standpoint, we don’t need to sell entrepreneurship here because we get it for free,” says Madhav Rajan, the former senior associate dean for academic affairs.
 He believes that the school’s location–in the heart of Silicon Valley–allows it to have a near hands-off approach to entrepreneurship because the startup bug strikes naturally given the surrounding ecosystem of angel investors, VC firms, and company founders.

 “Students will automatically think Stanford is entrepreneurship,” he adds.
 “We don’t need to sell anybody on it.
 If anything, this is a trend we have to push against more than embrace.
 We have a completely different problem than anybody else.
 We don’t want to be the graduate school of entrepreneurship.
 We are a school of general management.”

+The negative news it generated had no impact on the school’s overall standing.
 Stanford GSB opened a $345 million world-class campus in 2011.
 The complex gives Stanford’s B-School some 360,000 square feet of space, roughly 30% more than it had in its previous location.
 There are now 13 tiered classrooms, 20 flat-floored classrooms, and 70 breakout and study rooms.
 The larger number of breakout rooms, in particular, will help the school to more effectively deliver a curriculum that emphasizes smaller seminar-style courses.
 A 600-seat auditorium replaces the previous 324-seat model.
 There are also eight 16-person seminar rooms to allow for more intimate instruction, eight showers for MBA students, and an 870-car parking structure–a big selling point on a campus where parking was always an ordeal.

 Completely gone are the windowless classrooms in the B-school’s former blocky building, which was put up in 1966.
 With the exception of a behavioral lab, all the classrooms now have natural light.